-Whilst near design capacity with the +10mm-30mm fraction was achieved very early in the XRF commissioning, the test processing of the +3mm-10mm fraction proceeded with less reliability during the September guarter and also the December guarter.
+Whilst near design capacity with the +10mm-30mm fraction was achieved very early in the XRF commissioning, the test processing of the +3mm-10mm fraction has proceeded with less reliability during the September quarter.

 This lack of processing reliability was initially the result of the XRF "over detecting" which caused throughput to decrease to less than 1 tonne per hour.
 This over detecting was thought to be a tuning problem in that the XRF unit was detecting the emeralds but also mineralogy very close to the wavelength of the emeralds.
 It was interpreted that this over detecting was the consequence of the smaller size material presenting an increased number of particles for detection.